CommitThis/aero15x-fand/README.md

 Fan Controller for Gigabyte Aero 15x (v8)
 =========================================

+Copyright © 2020 Commit This Limited

-DISCLAIMER: This project is in no way affiliated with or endorsed by Gigabyte Technology.
+This project is in no way affiliated with or endorsed by Gigabyte Technology.

 This provides a naive implementation of a fan controller for the Aero 15x